Gender Diversity & Resilience

-CGC’s Gender Diversity & Resilience Program serves transgender and gender expansive youth ages 12-18 and their families.
-Through an individualized combination of group, individual, and family therapy, as well as case management, psychiatry, and gender affirming medical care, our multidisciplinary team meets teens and families where they are in their gender journey.
+CGC’s Gender, Diversity & Resilience program serves transgender, nonbinary and gender expansive youth through age 18 and their caregivers.
+Through a tailored combination of group, individual, and family therapy, as well as case management, psychiatry, and gender affirming medical care, our multidisciplinary team meets teens and families where they are in their gender journey.
 Feeling safe and accepted is only the first step.
-The GDR Program builds on evidence-based practices for working with gender expansive youth in a therapeutic setting.
-We recognize the importance of positive identity development as essential for mental health and aim to create a space that addresses both the challenges and joys of the gender expansive experience.
-This program provides mental health and medical services in collaboration with queer affirming providers from across the state.
+The GDR Program recognizes the importance of positive, celebratory identity development as essential for mental health and aim to create a space that addresses both the challenges and joys of the gender exploration.
+This program provides mental health and medical services in collaboration with trans affirming and knowledgeable providers from across the state.
 The program consists of:

 - Individualized treatment plan including group, individual, and family therapy